jtroo/kanata/README.md

 LGPLv3 license.

-The keyberon project contains all of the heavy keyboard state logic, so if you want new keyboard mapping functionality (e.g. tap-dance), it's recommended to add it to keyberon.
+The keyberon project contains all of the heavy keyboard state logic, so if you want new keyboard mapping functionality, it's recommended to add it to keyberon first.

 [Here's a basic low-effort design doc of kanata](./docs/design.md)